 In order to protect his programs from further meddling, in 1937 President Roosevelt announced a plan to add enough liberal justices to the Court to neutralize the “obstructionist” conservatives.

 This “Court-packing” turned out to be unnecessary – soon after they caught wind of the plan, the conservative justices started voting to uphold New Deal projects – but the episode did a good deal of public-relations damage to the administration and gave ammunition to many of the president’s Congressional opponents.

 That same year, the economy slipped back into a recession when the government reduced its stimulus spending.
 Despite this seeming vindication of New Deal policies, increasing anti-Roosevelt sentiment made it difficult for him to enact any new programs.

 From 1933 until 1941, President Roosevelt’s New Deal programs and policies did more than just adjust interest rates, tinker with farm subsidies and create short-term make-work programs.

 They created a brand-new, if tenuous, political coalition that included white working people, African Americans and left-wing intellectuals.
-These people rarely shared the same interests – at least, they rarely thought they did – but they did share a powerful belief that an interventionist government was good for their families, the economy and the nation.
+More women entered the workforce as Roosevelt expanded the number of secretarial roles in government.
+These groups rarely shared the same interests – at least, they rarely thought they did – but they did share a powerful belief that an interventionist government was good for their families, the economy and the nation.